altmann/FluentResults/README.md

 ## Key Features

+- **Generalised container** which works in all contexts (ASP.NET MVC/WebApi, WPF, DDD Domain Model, etc)
-- Store multiple errors in one Result object
+- Store **multiple errors** in one Result object
-- Store powerful and elaborative Error and Success objects instead of only error messages in string format
+- Store **powerful and elaborative Error and Success objects** instead of only error messages in string format
 - Designing Errors/Success in an object-oriented way
-- Store the root cause with chain of errors in a hierarchical way
+- Store the **root cause with chain of errors in a hierarchical way**
 - Provide
   - .NET Standard, .NET Core and .NET Full Framework support
   - SourceLink support